3D Realms: Acquisition by SDN Invest and relaunch (2014–2021)

 In March 2014, SDN Invest, the part-owner of Interceptor Entertainment, acquired 3D Realms for an undisclosed sum.
 Mike Nielsen, the founder and chairman of SDN Invest, became the new chief executive officer of 3D Realms, headquartered in Aalborg, Denmark and incorporated in 2015 as 3D Realms Entertainment ApS.
 Miller remained with the company as a creative consultant, while Apogee Software LLC retained the license to the Apogee brand and library.

-In May 2014, 3D Realms announced they were to publish Bombshell by Interceptor Entertainment, and in October 2014 the company returned to distributing its own titles with a digital anthology collection.
+In May 2014, 3D Realms announced it was to publish Bombshell by Interceptor Entertainment, and in October 2014 the company returned to distributing its own titles with a digital anthology collection.
 Bombshell was released on January 29, 2016, as 3D Realms' first published title since 2005.

 On February 28, 2018, 3D Realms announced the game Ion Maiden, a prequel to Bombshell, developed by Voidpoint and using Ken Silverman's Build Engine.
 In May 2019, the company was hit with a $2 million trademark infringement lawsuit by heavy metal group Iron Maiden who claimed Ion Maiden was "nearly identical to the Iron Maiden trademark in appearance, sound and overall commercial impression" and was "attempting to trade off on Iron Maiden's notoriety."
 In July 2019, 3D Realms and Voidpoint changed the name of Ion Maiden to Ion Fury to end to the lawsuit.
 Ion Fury was released on August 15, 2019.
 Since then, 3D Realms published Ghostrunner (2020) and announced several projects which have been under development for multiple years without further notice.

 In April 2021, Miller and Nagy acquired the Apogee name from 3D Realms and relaunched Apogee Software LLC as Apogee Entertainment.
 In 2022, Miller stated in a blog post that he was now uninvolved with 3D Realms and that "[the company] no longer has any link to the past, other than in name only" because he was no longer there to help design and fund games.

 Acquisition by Embracer Group (2021–2023)

-In August 2021, Embracer Group announced that they acquired the company through Saber Interactive, which will be the parent company.
+In August 2021, Embracer Group announced that it acquired the company through Saber Interactive, which will be the parent company.
 3D Realms published Cultic on October 13 (2022).

-In March 2023, 3D Realms announced that they hired Justin Burnham (formerly of Devolver Digital, Good Shepherd) to the position of CCO.
+In March 2023, 3D Realms announced that it hired Justin Burnham (formerly of Devolver Digital, Good Shepherd) to the position of CCO.